- The first REDD+ project in the world to issue Verified Emission Reductions under the VCS standard

 - Creates regional development of education, water access, women’s empowerment, agricultural intensification, and local business and job opportunities

 - Protects habitat for the African elephant, Grevy’s zebra, cheetah, lion and African wild dog

 Nestled between Kenya’s Tsavo East and Tsavo West National Parks, the Kasigau Wildlife Sanctuary protects 200,000 hectares of dryland forest that was in danger of being lost to cattle ranching, poaching, subsistence agriculture, and illegal tree harvesting.
 Carbon credit revenues earned by the community for their conservation efforts support over 116,000 residents through job creation, carbon credit payments, and sustainable development; protects thousands of endangered animals, including lions, cheetahs, leopards, and elephants; and prevents the emissions of more than 45 million tonnes of CO2.
 It is also the first REDD+ project in the world to issue VCS credits.

-Kasigau protects 200,000 acres of dryland acacia-comiphora forest and its biodiversity.
+Kasigau protects 200,000 hectares of dryland acacia-comiphora forest and its biodiversity.
 The area is a vital migration corridor for thousands of animals crossing from Tsavo East to Tsavo West National Parks, including more than 50 species of large mammals, 20 species of bats, and over 300 species of birds.

 Without the project, local community members would have few economic alternatives other than extractive activities such as slash-and-burn agriculture.
 Kasigau directly employs 350+ locals as plot sampling and community outreach staff, unarmed wildlife rangers, and tailors in the factory for its eco-friendly clothing line.